Unbiased Markov chain Monte Carlo with couplings: Unbiased estimation from coupled chains

 Rearranging terms in $(m-k+1)^{-1}\sum_{\ell=k}^{m}H_{\ell}(X,Y)$, we can write the time-averaged estimator as

 The term $(m-k+1)^{-1}\sum_{\ell=k}^{m}h(X_{\ell})$ corresponds to a standard MCMC average with $m$ total iterations and a burn-in period of $k-1$ iterations.
 We can interpret the other term as a bias correction.
 If $\tau\leq k+1$, then the correction term equals zero.
-This provides some intuition about the choice of $k$ and $m$: large $k$ values lead to the bias correction being equal to zero with large probability, and large values of $m$ result in $H_{k:m}(X,Y)$ being similar to an estimator obtained from a long MCMC run.
-Thus we expect the variance of $H_{k:m}(X,Y)$ to be similar to that of MCMC for appropriate choices of $k$ and $m$.
+This provides some intuition for the choice of $k$ and $m$: large $k$ values lead to the bias correction being equal to zero with large probability, and large values of $m$ result in $H_{k:m}(X,Y)$ being similar to an estimator obtained from a long MCMC run.
+Thus we expect the variance of $H_{k:m}(X,Y)$ to be similar to that of MCMC estimators for appropriate choices of $k$ and $m$.

-The estimator $H_{k:m}(X,Y)$ requires $\tau$ calls to $\bar{P}$ and $\max(1,m+1-\tau)$ calls to $P$, which is comparable to $m$ calls to $P$ when $m$ is large.
+The estimator $H_{k:m}(X,Y)$ requires $\tau-1$ calls to $\bar{P}$ and $\max(1,m+1-\tau)$ calls to $P$, which is overall comparable to $m$ calls to $P$ when $m$ is large.
+Indeed, for the proposed couplings, calls to $\bar{P}$ are approximately twice as expensive as calls to $P$.
+Therefore, the cost of $H_{k:m}(X,Y)$ is comparable to $2(\tau-1) + \max(1,m+1-\tau)$ iterations of the underlying MCMC algorithm.
 Thus both the variance and the cost of $H_{k:m}(X,Y)$ will approach those of MCMC estimators for large values of $k$ and $m$.
-This motivates the use of the estimator $H_{k:m}(X,Y)$ with $m>k$, since the time-averaged estimator allows us to limit the loss of efficiency associated with the removal of the burn-in bias.
-We discuss the choice of $k$ and $m$ in further detail in Section \ref{sec:theory} and in the experiments.
+This motivates the use of the estimator $H_{k:m}(X,Y)$ with $m>k$, which allows us to control the loss of efficiency associated with the removal of burn-in bias in contrast with the basic estimator $H_k(X,Y)$ of Section \ref{subsec:Basic-construction}.
+We discuss the choice of $k$ and $m$ in further detail in Section \ref{sec:theory} and in the subsequent experiments.
+A variant of \eqref{eq:averageestimator} can be obtained by considering a time lag greater than one between the two chains $(X_t)_{t \geq 0}$ and $(Y_t)_{t \geq 0}$, with the meeting time defined as the first time $t$ for which $\{X_t = Y_{t-\text{lag}}\}$ occurs.
+This introduces another tuning parameter but is found to be fruitful in \citet{biswas2019estimating}.